-The Constitutional Amendment Fight with Sen. Sweeney.
-The 2011 pension reform law granted educators a contractual right to pension funding, but the New Jersey Supreme Court ruled that unconstitutional.
-The court recognized that educators had a nonforfeitable contractual right to their promised pension benefits-as granted by the 1997 law-but they did not have a right to the funding of those pensions.
+The NJEA Finally Takes Action on Pension Underfunding: The Constitutional Amendment Fight with Sen. Sweeney.
+As mentioned, the 2011 pension reform law granted educators a contractual right to pension funding, but the New Jersey Supreme Court ruled that unconstitutional.
 Consequently, the NJEA developed an audacious new plan to secure pension funding by amending the state constitution.
 To do so, the legislature had to approve putting the amendment on a ballot by votes in two consecutive sessions.
 The NJEA succeeded in getting the 2015 legislature to pass the amendment and pushed for the 2016 legislature to do the same in time to secure a position on the November 2016 election ballot.

 Once again, the NJEA kicked into full campaign mode, declaring: "We will devote the resources necessary to succeed."
-True to its words, early in 2016, the NJEA started polling and holding focus groups to shape messaging, hired experts on voter turnout, and trained a specialized cadre of political organizers to spearhead the effort.
+True to its words, early in 2016, the NJEA started polling and holding focus groups to shape messaging, hired experts on voter turnout,